Operational Telecommunications Equipment, Infrastructure and Services Scheme

 A08 Handheld and mobile terminal equipment (narrowband)

-Operational handheld, vehicle mounted and desk mounted devices including radios, pagers, data devices.
+Portable narrowband handheld, vehicle mounted and desktop mounted devices including:

 As per PSN Acceptable Use Policy, for any new radio terminals to be used on the PSN, the Customer must: